tanmay-shrivastava/PCSearchBoxSPA/README.md

 Personal Capital Search Box Exercise -
 Responsive page with a searchbox that displays matching suggestions on text input

+This is a simple JQuery based solution.

-Steps to run the code (with Node) :
+Steps to run the code (with Node)
 1. Clone this repo
 2. Run - npm install
 3. Run - http-server 3000